Design a Garden That Glows at Night

 bench in garden

 If you want to tune into your garden in the evening, you need to slow down.
 Way down.
 In fact, the best way to tune in is to just sit down.
 If you don't already have a bench or two in your garden, get yourself something to sit on.
-Though a pretty bench can be an attractive garden feature as well as a practical one, your garden seating can be as simple as an old kitchen chair or a plank of wood balanced on two stumps.
+Like a sensory garden, you want visitors to focus less on navigating long paths and bumpy terrain, and more on relaxing.
 Having a destination is important — especially after dark.

 There are many flowers that become more heavily scented after dark because they use their fragrance to attract moths and other nighttime pollinators.
 In the calm, moist air of evening, the fragrance of these flowers can seem to hover over the entire garden.
 Add a few of the plants listed below (or add them all!) and enjoy an olfactory adventure as you follow your nose to seek out the source of each scent.
 Here are some favorites.